 - maintain good rapport with your client

 - raise your credibility and professionalism

 You may be surprised at how simple this tip is and how easy it will be to get paid going forward.

 Savvy Sales Tip: Before you walk into your client meeting, have an invoice prepared.
-At the end of your meeting, simply hand your client the invoice showing the total amount owed.
+At the end of your meeting, simply hand your client the invoice showing the total amount owed and get paid.
 Simple, right?

-Here is a pic of one of my invoices.
-It took me less than 5 minutes to create the original document and less than 3 minutes to tailor it to a specific client.
+For my invoices, it takes me less than 5 minutes to create the original document and less than 3 minutes to tailor it to a specific client.
 There are tons of examples on-line, search Google Images for Sample Invoice and find one that fits your business.